 Can I bring young children?

 Sure!
 Our bucket seats accommodate car seats and or booster seats.
 Alpine has taken kids around 1 year old.
 Some parents prefer a private tour in our Jeep Rubicon for their younger children.
 The Jeep has a elevated rear seat for kids or smaller folk that gives a great view.

 What is your cancellation policy?

 We ask minimum of 48 hours if you need to cancel or change your trip.
 We realize things can happen and will work with you if your plans change.
 As mentioned above trips go out rain or shine, however, If your guide or management determines that conditions are unsafe for a tour your trip fare will be fully refunded.
 If you have to cancel your tripin less than 48 hours you will be charged $100 or half of your tour charge, whichever is less.
-No shows or day of tour cancellations are charged normal trip fee.
+No shows or less than 24 hour cancellations are charged normal trip fee.

 Can I bring the dog?

 Sometimes yes.
 We can only small well mannered lap dogs on our group tours.
 There is just not any room for larger dogs.
 We have tried to take larger dogs in the past and they just don't like the experience.
 The motion of the truck on 4x4 roads do not allow them to lie down and they slide around when standing.
 Not much fun for them.
 We do allow one dog up to 65 lbs on our private tours.
 We can set up a dog bed in the rear compartment of the jeep to keep them comfy.
 You must call us first to get approval for your pet prior to booking.